apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

         document_processing_runtime: false
         baw_authoring: true
         application: true

-    ## Set to false if you provide your own LDAP, madatory to set the ldap_configuration
-    openldap_enabled: true

     ## Set to false if you don't want to install (or remove) Process Mining
     pm_enabled: true